suffolklibraries/sljekyll/_events/newmarket-2019-08-01-callista-bowright.md

 breadcrumb: y
 ---

-Author Stella Bowling will be at the library talking about her book <cite>The Sixth of September</cite>, co-written with Alicia Wright under the name Callista Bowright:
+Author Callista Bowright will be at the library talking about her book <cite>The Sixth of September</cite>:

 > "As Olivia grows up within a simple Lancashire background, her traumatic childhood experiences propel her on a painful path that eventually moulds her into a tough, beautiful fighter.